Fast End-to-End Framework for Cosmological Parameter Inference from CMB Data Using Machine Learning: Analysis

 \subsection{Cosmological constraints}

 We use NNs to map the EE and BB power spectra recovered by ABS in a full-sky analysis for LiteBIRD and PICO (second and third columns of Figure \ref{fig:Cls}) into the parameters of interest, $r$ and $\tau$.
-The cosmological inference follows a procedure fully based on simulations, as described below (for further details, see \cite{2024/novaes, 2024/novaes-hsc}).
+The cosmological inference follows a procedure fully based on simulations, as described below \cite[for further details, see][]{2024/novaes, 2024/novaes-hsc}.